News and Insights

 Before you drown a ton of resources in trying to be better than your competitor, it’s worthwhile to know that apps that find favour with their users aren’t always running after the next shiny object.

 They validate their idea, pick the priority features they want to be known for, track the features, and iterate.
-Much like our step-by-step guide, it’s all you need to break even with your MVP and scale.
+It’s all you need to break even with your MVP and scale.

 Step 1: Ideation and validating your idea